 Annu Palakunnathu Matthew’s recent solo exhibitions include the Royal Ontario Museum, Nuit Blanche Toronto 2015 and sepiaEYE, New York City.
-Other exhibitions include the RISD Museum, Newark Art Museum, Tang Museum and the Smithsonian National Museum of Natural History and 2016 Crosslines at the Smithsonian Museum of Art & Industries.
+Matthew currently has work in (un)expected Families at the MFA Boston and was recently featured in the 2018 Fotofest Biennial.
+Other exhibitions include the RISD Museum, Newark Art Museum and the Smithsonian.

 She has been an artist in residence at Yaddo and MacDowell.
 Her work can be found in the collection of the Royal Ontario Museum, George Eastman House, Fogg Museum at Harvard, Museum of Fine Arts in Houston, Center for Creative Photography and the RISD Museum among others.

-Matthew’s work is included in the book BLINK, from Phaidon, that according to the publisher celebrates the quality and vision of today’s 100 most exciting international contemporary photographers and Auto Focus: The Self Portrait in Contemporary Photography and Home Truths: Motherhood, Photography and Loss by Susan Bright and The Digital Eye by Sylvia Wolf.
+Matthew’s work is included in the book BLINK, from Phaidon, Auto Focus: The Self Portrait in Contemporary Photography and Home Truths: Motherhood, Photography and Loss by Susan Bright and The Digital Eye by Sylvia Wolf.
 Her work was recently featured on the New York Times Lensblog, CNN photo Blog and Buzzfeed.
 Her book Memories of India, published by Blue Sky Books, includes an essay by former New York Times art critic Vicki Goldberg.

 As Holland Cotter recently wrote in the New York Times “…The mostly album-size photographs in this compact but far-ranging gallery survey are about the intensities and confusions of a cultural mixing that makes the artist, psychologically, both a global citizen and an outsider, at home and in transit, wherever she is.
 And it’s about photography as document and fiction: souvenir, re-enactment and imaginative projection.
 A beautiful show that could too easily slip away.”